Liberian women are leading the charge against the country's drug crisis

 The Association of Female Lawyers of Liberia, meanwhile, launched a public campaign on Wednesday against drug use and deployed members to carry out sensitization campaigns in communities.

-One in five youths in the West African country are using illicit drugs with more than 800 hubs known as “drugs dens” located across the capital, according to the Liberia Drug Enforcement Agency, a similar problem in some of its neighbors in Africa.
+One in five youths in the West African country are using illicit drugs with more than 800 hubs known as “drugs dens” located across the capital, according to the Liberia Drug Enforcement Agency, a similar problem in some of its neighbors in Africa like Sierra Leone.
 The most common drug in the region is kush, a cheap, synthetic drug found to contain opioids that are sometimes deadly.

 Addressing the drug crisis was a key campaign promise of President Joseph Boakai before his election in late 2023.
 Activists, however, accuse him of not doing enough to tackle the problem.